alexandra-engel/alexandra-engel.github.io/_pages/cv.md

 Work experience
 ======
 * 10/2024 - today: Scientific Librarian, University of Freiburg
-   * Duties include: assistance to the directorate, public relations, collection development
+   * Duties include: assistance to the directorate, public relations, collection management

 * 10/2023 - 09/2024: Scientific Librarian in training, University of Konstanz